-(1) Options granted prior to 2001 and under the 1999 Charter Communications Option Plan, when vested, are exercisable for membership units of Charter Holdco which are immediately exchanged on a one-for-one basis for shares of our Class A common stock upon exercise of the option.
-Options granted under the 2001 Stock Incentive Plan and after 2000 are exercisable for shares of our Class A common stock.
+(1) Options granted prior to 2001 and under the 1999 Charter Communications Option Plan, when vested, are exercisable for membership units of Charter Holdco which are immediately exchanged on a one-for-one basis for shares of Charter's Class A common stock upon exercise of the option.

+Options granted under the 2001 Stock Incentive Plan and after 2000 are exercisable for shares of Charter's Class A common stock.